LaunchCodeLiftoffProjects/Dan-group-a/README.md

 # StyleStorm

 ## Overview
-My project will allow people to get instant feedback on whether a style is appropriate for various situations.
+The StyleStorm project will allow people to get instant feedback on whether a style is appropriate for various situations.

-This project is created as a stand in for those who don't have or are lacking a social consciousness
+This project is being created as a stand in for those who don't have or are lacking a social consciousness and would like some opinions on their style related choice.

 ## Features
 -User login: Users will be able to log in, either by creating accounts in the system, or by using a third-party authentication provider (e.g. Google Authentication).
 All access to the site will be restricted to logged-in users.